Why send my child to Royal Oak?

-Royal Oak Community School will oﬀer your child a unique learning experience.
-Instruction is individualized with a focus on experiential learning, and a “fail-foward” philosophy.
-The school has a team of dedicated teachers and board members whose main goal is the success of each student and in helping our community grow.
-Because we are an intentionally small school, our programming and approach to instruction evolves and adapts easily to the needs of our students, and is based on best-practice research about what the education and scientific community knows is best for chlidren's learning.
+Royal Oak Community School offers an individualized learning experience.
+The school has a team of dedicated teachers and Board members whose main goal is the success of each student and in helping our community grow.
+Our programming and approach to instruction evolves and adapts easily to the needs of our students, and is based on best-practice research about what the education and scientific community knows is best for children's learning.

 French begins at the earliest of grades, from the ﬁrst week a child enters JK.
 Learning French early on is important as students learn languages optimally under the age of 6 .
 We know that starting early will lead to better gains in language acquisition and also a better foundation of other languages.
 All students at Royal Oak participate in daily French instruction.